The International System of Units

 - The FPS system (foot, pound, and second)

 The internationally accepted system today is the Systeme Internationale d’ Unites, abbreviated as SI.
 You’ll see it called the International System of Units in most textbooks.
 SI is built on the metric system, which means conversions are based on powers of 10.
 That makes your calculations far simpler than working with feet and inches.
+If you’re studying physics at any level, understanding units and measurements starts with knowing the International System of Units inside and out.

 Units: Fundamental and Derived